 To capture this question-answer relation, it is commonly assumed that wH-phrases are functions (e.g., existential (\exists -)quantifiers or function domain restrictors) over first-order predicates, and that the domain for quantification or abstraction is the set denoted by the extension of the wH-complement.
-An LF schema for wH-questions is given in (2): the wH-phrase combines with a first-order function denoted by the scope and binds an e-type variable inside the question nucleus (viz., the IP).
+An LF schema for wH-questions is given in (2): the wH-phrase combines with a first-order function denoted by the scope and binds an e-type variable b.
+Either Andy or Billy is math professor who left the party at midnight.